maidsafe/rfcs/text/0044-relay-nodes/0044-relay-nodes.md

 This RFC allows the network to ensure that joining nodes are tested prior to joining a group.
 As a node is promoted then it can begin to acquire rank.
 This RFC does not cover rank or relocation.

+Another important feature of This RFC is that the

 ## Detailed design

 The "effort" of the network should allow that a proportionate amount of effort is carried out by a